ciro-greco/AI-engineering-columbia-university-IEOR4574E001-WIP-/00-assignments/homework_1.md

 For grading consistency, follow these exact rules:

-1. Submit three Python scripts with your UNI in as part of the naming convention:
+1. Submit two Python scripts with your UNI in as part of the naming convention:

     ```
     <your_UNI>_question_1.py